yocontra/node-gdal-next/README.md

 When in doubt on how to use a method, check also the [unit tests](https://github.com/mmomtchev/node-gdal-async/tree/master/test).

+---

+**I am looking for a company willing to cover the costs of renting a remote Apple M1 host in order to provide support for the new Apple Macbooks.
+If paying by the hour, you should expect about 1 or 2 days of uptime per month.
+Contact me via a message on [mmomtchev/node-gdal-async#30](https://github.com/mmomtchev/node-gdal-async/issues/30).**

+---

 ## Fork notes

 This project is a fork of <https://github.com/contra/node-gdal-next> which is a fork of <https://github.com/naturalatlas/node-gdal>.